Wind Mobile CEO to step down; Orascom to gain control

-TORONTO, Jan 18 (Reuters) - Anthony Lacavera, founder of Canada’s upstart Wind Mobile, plans to step down as chief executive as part of a deal that will give Egypt’s Orascom Telecom control of the carrier, a newcomer to a market long dominated by three companies.
+TORONTO (Reuters) - Anthony Lacavera, founder of Canada’s upstart Wind Mobile, plans to step down as chief executive as part of a deal that will give Egypt’s Orascom Telecom ORTE.CA control of the carrier, a newcomer to a market long dominated by three companies.

 Lacavera, who plans to focus on a new investment initiative called Globalive Capital, will serve in a non-operational capacity as Wind’s honorary chair after the deal closes later this year, the companies said on Friday.